Rocksrock18/Youtube-Playlist-Randomizer/README.md

 YouTube has a built in "shuffle" feature already. **The problem is, it doesn't work.**
 - Not only will videos repeat multiple times, but some videos *never get played at all.*

 This site will play every video in the playlist once before randomizing the order again.
-You can even mix together multiple playlists, a feature YouTube has yet to add.
+You can even mix multiple playlists together.

 ### Problems with YouTube's API